 Vesting - Participants are immediately vested in their voluntary contributions plus actual earnings thereon.
 If the employee participates in the Old Program or the Cash Balance Matching Program, vesting in the Company matching contribution portion of their accounts plus earnings thereon is based on years of continuous service.
 A participant is partially vested after two years and 100% vested after six years of credited service.
 Employees participating in the New Program are immediately vested in the Company matching contributions.
-A New Program Plus employee will vest in the Company matching contributions once he or she completes three years of credited service.
+A New Program Plus employee will be immediately vested in the Company matching contributions and will vest in non-elective Company contributions once he or she completes three years of credited service.
 Participants who retire after age 55, die or become totally or permanently disabled while an employee of the Company are considered 100% vested in the Company matching contributions, regardless of their length of service.